eduardz1/CUDA-Path-Tracer/report/report.typ

   CUDA does not fully support all features of abstract classes, in particular for our use case we wanted to support polymorphic access to the `Material`, `Texture` and `Shape` classes, making the API of our library flexible and easy to use.
 To achieve this while maintaining type safety, we defined the `Material`, `Texture` and `Shape` classes as unions of types instead, this feature is supported natively from CUDA Toolkit V12.4 onwards with the `cuda::std::variant` class.
 This has the disadvantage of making the two classes less easily extensible, requiring redefinition of the union type and recompilation of the library.

-  = Experiments
-  // the experiments set up
-  The experiments were conducted ... // hardware requirements We used two computationally demanding scenes to render: [3 spheres] and [cornellBox].
-Both of them included various shapes of different materials and textures as well as rotations and movement.
-The scenes are presented in figures 2. and 3.
-  #figure(
-    image("imgs/defocus_blur.png"),
-    caption: [Spheres scene],
-  ) <spheres>

-  #figure(
-    image("imgs/pretty_boxes.png"),
-    caption: [Boxes scene],
-  ) <boxes>

-  For each scene we measured... // types of tests

   === Random <random>